stormpath/stormpath-documentation/source/reference.rst

 Create an Account
 ^^^^^^^^^^^^^^^^^

-Because an Account is "owned" by a Directory, you can add it either directly through the Directory that owns it, or indirectly via an Application or Organization that has that Directory as an Account Store:
+Because an Account is "owned" by a Directory, you can add it either directly through the Directory that owns it, or indirectly via an Application or Organization that has that Directory as an Account Store.
+This is only the case for Cloud Directories.
+Accounts cannot be directly added to Mirrored Directories since those pull all of their Account information from external sources like Facebook or Active Directory.

 .. list-table::
     :widths: 30 15 15 40